Jiuta Wainiqolo: Lead-up to 2020 Olympics

 Due to the COVID-19 pandemic, the delay of the 2020 Tokyo Olympics forced Baber to lose two of his top players, Vilimone Botitu and Aminiasi Tuimaba, who both took contracts in France.
 In addition, most of Fiji's rugby activities were put on hold from March–August for nationwide lockdown.

 When the 2020 Skipper Cup (the national provincial championship) restarted again in August 2020, Wainiqolo remained focused on playing 7s rugby.
 The following year, Fiji Rugby Union introduced a "2021 Super Sevens Series", held during January–March to help aid Gareth Baber's Fiji 7s preparations for the Tokyo Olympics in July.
 The plan for this series was to have 4 tournaments in which the Fiji 7s players would play for their own local clubs in the first two tournaments, with 16 of the best clubs competing, but for the last two tournaments, Gareth Baber would select two Fiji 7s teams.
 Playing under Fiji 7s captain Jerry Tuwai's LAR Barbarian Brothers club, Wainiqolo built confidence for high-stakes games.
 Wainiqolo was selected in Gareth Baber's Fiji Shadows for the 45th Fiji Bitter Sapphire Marist 7s, in which he impressed.

 After a strong performance in the Marist 7s, Wainiqolo was part of the Fiji team selected for the Oceania 7s on 24 June at North Queensland Stadium, Townsville, Australia, in which Gareth Baber used the tournament to select the final 13 for the Tokyo Olympics.
 Wainiqolo scored in his first match against Australia, and in his last match against New Zealand in the Oceania finals of round 6.

 Tokyo Olympics

 On 4 July, Gareth Baber included Wainiqolo in his 13 men squad to defend the Olympic gold medal in Rugby 7s at the 2020 Tokyo Olympics.
 Fiji's Men's Rugby 7s team again won the gold medal, defeating New Zealand 27–17 in the finals, with Wainiqolo scoring a try.
 Wainiqolo was Fiji's top try scorer in the Olympics, with 5 tries.

 After returning from the Olympics, Wainiqolo made it official that the French Top 14 club, Toulon, had signed him for a 3-year contract, beginning in the 2021–2022 season.

+Wainiqolo left Toulon to join LOU Rugby in Lyon for the 2025-2026 season, signing a three-year contract to take him to Summer 2028.